Karl Barthel: Parliamentary career

 In December 1929 Barthel was elected to the Thuringian Landtag as the youngest member of the KPD faction.
 In 1930 he first met his future wife, Leni Streng, later to be a chemist.

-After a short time on the editorial board of the newspaper "Freedom" ("Freiheit") in Düsseldorf, in November 1931 Barthel was in Kassel and was confirmed by the Central Committee of the Communist Party following the recommendations of Thalmann and John Schehr to the post of political secretary for Hesse-Waldecks as successor to Krämer, who had been imprisoned.
+After a short time on the editorial board of the newspaper "Freedom" ("Freiheit") in Düsseldorf, in November 1931 Barthel was in Kassel and was confirmed by the Central Committee of the Communist Party following the recommendations of Thalmann and John Schehr to the post of political secretary for Hesse-Waldeck as successor to Ernst Lohagen.
 In the 6th election (1932) he became one of the 89 deputies of the KPD in the Reichstag.
 In November 1932 he married Leni Streng.
 On 7 February 1933, he took part in the last meeting of the central committee in the Sportshaus Ziegenhals.
 After the Reichstag fire three weeks later, Barthel and all the other KPD deputies were declared criminals.
 Walter Ulbricht commissioned him as an instructor for Lower and Upper Silesia.